ikrima/gamedevguide/contents/guides/ue4guide/wip/editor-extensions/sequencer/Sequencer 4.20 Upgrade.md

 - Channels are stored by their base FMovieSceneChannel\* in buckets by derived type.
 With this in mind, any reallocation of channels should be immediately followed by a re-creation of the channel proxy; doing so will invalidate any pointers and handles to the channels stored in the old proxy.

-* All interaction with channels is through either the FMovieSceneChannel interface directly, or ISequencerChannelInterface, depending on context.
+- All interaction with channels is through either the FMovieSceneChannel interface directly, or ISequencerChannelInterface, depending on context.
 The latter is registered per-type through the sequencer module **ISequencerModule::RegisterChannelEditor**

-* A templated helper is provided through **TSequencerChannelInterface** which allows single-concept overloading for any given channel type, resolved through ADL.
+- A templated helper is provided through **TSequencerChannelInterface** which allows single-concept overloading for any given channel type, resolved through ADL.
 This allows customization of specific behavior without having to re-implement the entire interface if the defaults are suitable for most channels.

-* It also means that core sequencer code can automatically populate UI for channel data without having to manually define **ISequencerSection** interfaces and manually defining the channel layout in the editor as well as in the runtime.
+- It also means that core sequencer code can automatically populate UI for channel data without having to manually define **ISequencerSection** interfaces and manually defining the channel layout in the editor as well as in the runtime.

-* Default implementation functions for **ISequencerChannelInterface** are defined in the Sequencer namespace, but overloads should be added either to your channel’s namespace, or the global namespace if it’s not in one
+- Default implementation functions for **ISequencerChannelInterface** are defined in the Sequencer namespace, but overloads should be added either to your channel’s namespace, or the global namespace if it’s not in one

-* It is recommended that custom channels follow the pattern of storing times and values in parallel arrays, and provide a **TMovieSceneChannelData&lt;T&gt; GetData()** method for interacting with the keys.
+- It is recommended that custom channels follow the pattern of storing times and values in parallel arrays, and provide a **TMovieSceneChannelData&lt;T> GetData()** method for interacting with the keys.

-* The majority of FMovieSceneChannel’s interface directly maps to functions callable on **TMovieSceneChannelData**
+- The majority of FMovieSceneChannel’s interface directly maps to functions callable on **TMovieSceneChannelData**

-* In order for an **ISequencerChannelInterface** to be registered for custom channel types, you need to call **ISequencerModule::RegisterChannelInterface&lt;ChannelType&gt;();**
+- In order for an **ISequencerChannelInterface** to be registered for custom channel types, you need to call **ISequencerModule::RegisterChannelInterface&lt;ChannelType>();**

 Sample